mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/release-notes/index.md

 -   API: Decouple AWS public IP address association from bastion host and IGW creation in `v1beta2`.
 -   API: New `cluster.yaml` option `apiServerPort` for `aws` and `azure` provisioners, to specify the port to be used for the Kubernetes API server.
--   CLI: Properly validate CLI arguments for all of the commands, avoiding a scenario where a typo may lead to running an incorrect command.
+-   CLI: Properly validate CLI arguments for all of the commands, avoiding a scenario where a typo can lead to running an incorrect command.
--   CLI: Now validates the calico version specified in `cluster.yaml` to be a valid version within the range: `>=3.13.0 <3.14.0`.
+-   CLI: Now validates the calico version specified in `cluster.yaml` to be a valid version in the range: `>=3.13.0 <3.14.0`.
 -   CLI: Diagnostics bundle now collects `df -H` output to help determine if there is disk pressure in the cluster.
 The bundle will contain `df.txt` file with the information gathered.
--   CLI: Konvoy will exit with an error if an unsupported Kubernetes version upgrade is attempted.
+-   CLI: Konvoy exits with an error if an unsupported Kubernetes version upgrade is attempted.
 -   CLI: Improve validation error for unknown `cluster.yaml` keys.
 -   AWS: Change the default AWS AMI to `CentOS Linux 7 x86_64 HVM EBS ENA 2002_01`(CentOS 7.7).
 -   Azure: Change the default Azure image to `OpenLogic:CentOS:7.7:7.7.2020042900`(CentOS 7.7).